-When attached to the spectrum analyzer rear panel, the HP 85629B test and adjustment module (TAM) provides diagnostic functions for supporting the HP 8560E/EC.
-Because the TAM is connected directly to the internal data and address buses of the spectrum analyzer, it controls the spectrum analyzer hardware directly through firmware control.
-It would be impossible to control the hardware to the same extent either from the spectrum analyzer front panel or over the HP-IB.
+When attached to the spectrum analyzer rear panel, the Agilent 85629B test and adjustment module (TAM) provides diagnostic functions for supporting the spectrum analyzer.
+Because the TAM is connected directly to the spectrum analyzer internal data and address bus, it controls the spectrum analyzer hardware directly through firmware control.
+It would be impossible to control the hardware to the same extent either from the spectrum analyzer front panel or over the GPIB.